Toilet flushing problems are a common challenge for most homeowners

 The holes located directly under the lip of your bowl can be the cause of a poorly flushing toilet.
-If a clog exists in them, the ability of water passing through them once you flush your toilet declines.
+If a clog exists in them, the ability of water to pass through them once you flush your toilet declines.
 The best way to tell that the problem lies in these holes is by checking to see if water streams from the sides of the bowls when you flush.
-If not, this should signal that the problem lies on these holes.
+If not, this should signal that the problem lies in these holes.
 To diagnose the problem, heat up some white vinegar and use a funnel to pour the liquid through the overflow tube.
 Allow this liquid to rest there for an hour or so without flushing the toilet.
-Note that hard water can also be the source of the clogging.
+Note that hard water can also be the source of clogging.
 So, invest in a water softener system to ensure that no hard water flushes through your toilet’s system.

 Suffering From A Problem With Your Toilet?

 The reasons covered above are just but the main issues that may make your toilet not to flush.
 Therefore, make sure that you inspect your toilet thoroughly and if the problem lies with the issues summarised above, use the recommendations given to resolve your toilet problem.
-When you note a persistence in your flushing problem, make sure that you contact a professional plumber in your locality who can help you solve it.
+When you note persistence in your flushing problem, make sure that you contact a professional plumber in your locality who can help you solve it.